 1. Reducing share capital with the approval of the Court

 A special resolution for share capital reduction must be passed for this option before the court confirms the reduction.
+This is usually done by the company secretary.

 However, before doing so, the company must send the Accounting and Corporate Regulatory Authority (ACRA) a notice stating that the special resolution has been passed.
 Before the court approves this resolution, it must agree to the fact that each qualifying creditor has either consented to the reduction or assured the court that all debts have been adequately protected.